Al-Mutanabbi: Legacy

 Ibn Jinni the grammarian (c.
-941/2—1001/2) wrote a commentary on al-Mutanabbi's poetry titled Al-Fasr ('The Explanation').
+941/2—1001/2) wrote a commentary on al-Mutanabbi's poetry titled al-Fasr ('The Explanation').
 (Note: Only in the MS of Al-Fihrist in the Chester Beatty Library.)
-The poet philosopher Abu Al Alaa al-Marri has also written a book of exegesis on Al-Mutanabbi's poetry.
-Al Marri, himself an accomplished poet, would usually refer to al-Mutanabbi affectionately as "our poet".
-Encyclopædia Britannica states: "He gave to the traditional qaṣīdah, or ode, a freer and more personal development, writing in what can be called a neoclassical style that combined some elements of Iraqi and Syrian stylistics with classical features."
+The poet-philosopher Abu al-Ala al-Ma'arri also wrote a book of exegesis on al-Mutanabbi's poetry.
+Al-Ma'ari, himself an accomplished poet, would usually refer to al-Mutanabbi affectionately as "our poet".
+Encyclopædia Britannica states: "He gave to the traditional qasida, or ode, a freer and more personal development, writing in what can be called a neoclassical style that combined some elements of Iraqi and Syrian stylistics with classical features."

 Al-Mutanabbi Street

 Gate of Al-Mutanabbi Street in Baghdad.

 In 1932, Mutanabbi Street, a bookselling street market of Baghdad, was named after al-Mutanabbi to honor him who, at the time, was very well known in the region.
 The narrow car-free street is full of booksellers and book stores and it's one kilometer long.
 At the entrance of the street is an arch adorned with the poet's quotes and on the end of it is a statue of al-Mutanabbi that overlooks the Tigris River.
 Over time, al-Mutanabbi Street evolved into a symbol of intellectual freedom, attracting writers, artists, and diverse dissenting voices from across the country.